YehiaGewily/THAAD-Simulation/README.md

 ### Battle Damage Assessment (BDA)

-At the end of each run, the terminal prints a **Rich** table summarizing the engagement, for example:
+At the end of each run, the terminal prints a **Rich** table summarising the engagement, for example:

 ```text
 ┏━━━━━━━━━━━━━━━━━━━━━━━━━━┓